Import and Export Volume Annotations

 Restricting magnifications¶

-Go to the dataset dashboard.
-Click on the three dots next to New Annotation for the dataset you want to annotate.
-Use the slider to restrict the volume magnifications, e.g. by omitting the finest magnification, which is usually 1-1-1, or the two finest magnifications.
+On the dataset dashboard, click the three-dot menu next to New Annotation for the dataset you want to annotate.
+Use the magnification slider to exclude finer magnifications — for example, skipping 1-1-1 or the two finest magnifications is a common choice for large structures.

-Within an existing annotation, go to the Layers tab on the left.
-Click Add Volume Annotation Layer at the bottom of the list of all layers in this annotation.
-Restrict the magnifications as explained above.
+In an open annotation, go to the Layers tab on the left sidebar and click Add Volume Annotation Layer at the bottom of the layer list.
+The same magnification slider is available there.

 - Get Help